pgburt/learning-python/README.md

 # Learning-python

 This is a repo for Los Kinder Guardians (here called `Los Kinder Coders`) to learn Python.
+It's an open repository, but a work in progress.
+Use at your own risk.

+## Getting started

 You'll use a combination of GitHub and GitPod.
 GitHub is a place to store code, and is the website you're currently on.
 Create an account.